 - Lower extremity vascular ultrasound to evaluate for deep vein thrombosis (DVT).

 Is an Ultrasound safe?

 Yes.
 Ultrasounds are safe.
 We're also an ACR Accredited Ultrasound and Breast Ultrasound facility, which means that we use the best decided standards by the experts in the field.

 About Ultrasound ACR Accreditation

 What To Expect During an Ultrasound Exam

 After being positioned on the table, a clear gel will be applied to the area under examination.
 This will help the transducer make contact with the skin.
 The technologist will firmly press the transducer against the skin and move it back and forth to image the area.

 After the examination is complete and the gel has been wiped off, you may be asked to wait while the ultrasound images are reviewed by the radiologist.

-What will I experience during an Ultrasound exam?
+What will You Experience During an Ultrasound Exam

-If you need to learn more about Ultrasounds at Southwest Diagnostic Imaging Center, request a consult here or call 214-345-6905 to talk to one of our assistants today!
+If you need to learn more about Ultrasounds at Southwest Diagnostic Imaging Center, request an appointment or call 214-345-6905 to talk to one of our assistants today!